medinadato/vagrant-magento2/README.md

 ### Hosts file

-Add the following code to your /etc/hosts file:
+Add the following code to your /etc/hosts file in the host machine:

 ```bash
 100.0.0.40 local.magento2